HugoJohnsson/localshare/README.md

 # localshare
-A web application to enable similar functionality as Apples AirDrop, in the browser.
+A web application to enable similar functionality as Apple's AirDrop, in the browser.